 PubMed is updated frequently, and the abstracts are not always understandable to the layperson.
 FPWR monitors PWS research activity closely, and some of the most relevant studies are summarized in FPWR’s Research Blog.
 If you want to stay in close touch with the latest research, you might find it helpful to subscribe to an RSS feed of the Research Blog postings.

-There are also government efforts to support research on rare diseases, including the Office of Rare Disease Research at the National Institute of Health.
+There are also government efforts to support research on rare diseases, including the National Center for Advancing Translational Sciences at the National Institute of Health.